sakshi200-code/sakshi200-code/README.md

 ##  Let's Connect

-I'm always interested in connecting with people working in **Data Analytics, Data Science, Risk, Finance, and Business Intelligence**.
+I'm always interested in connecting with people working in **Data Analytics, Data Science and Business Intelligence**.

 **LinkedIn:** [linkedin.com/in/sakshi-chore](https://www.linkedin.com/in/sakshi-chore/)